marcio-diaz/pl-dpn-tool/README.md

-# Chamuyo
+# Alfajor

-Chamuyo is a tool for reachability analysis of concurrent C programs using locks and priorities for the synchronization of threads.
+Alfajor is a tool for reachability analysis of concurrent C programs using locks and priorities for the synchronization of threads.
 It can handle automatically the detection of data races and deadlocks.